*Lovell (left), Wilson (middle) and Quenneville (right) with 35th straight win puck setting new USAH Junior hockey record (1/28/17).

 Currently, Randy is the assistant coach with the Metro Jets of the NA3HL which has produced a number of high-end junior goaltenders – most recently Devon Williams (OHL/Erie Otters), Dillon Kelley (NAHL/Michigan Warriors) and Connor Hellebuyck (Hockey East/UMass Lowell).
 His success as a goaltending coach is complimented by the fact that 36 goaltenders that Randy has coached over the past 20 years have been selected in the NHL Entry Draft.

-Randy also serves as Head Scout for the Springfield Jr. Blues (NAHL) and goaltending consultant for the Orchard Lake St. Mary’s Prep High School program.
+Randy also serves as Head Scout for the Springfield Jr. Blues (NAHL) and goaltending coach for Team Michigan Program.

 He has also served as a consultant and evaluator for a number of Michigan high school showcase venues over the past seven years, including the MDHL, Michigan Elite and Team Michigan.